junxit/us-congress-bills-115/bill.md

 >     - **(F)** a summary of all determinations made to provide awards to Indian economic enterprises, including a description of the dollar value of the awards;
 >     - **(G)** a description or summary of the total number and value of all purchases of, and contracts awarded for, supplies, services, and construction (including the percentage increase or decrease, as compared to the preceding fiscal year) from—
 >       - **(i)** Indian economic enterprises; and
->       - **(ii)** non-Indian economic enterprises; and
+>       - **(ii)** non-Indian economic enterprises;
->     - **(H)** any administrative, procedural, legal, or other barriers to achieving the purposes of this section, together with recommendations for legislative or administrative actions to address those barriers.
+>     - **(H)** any administrative, procedural, legal, or other barriers to achieving the purposes of this section, together with recommendations for legislative or administrative actions to address those barriers; and
+>     - **(I)** for each agency region—
+>       - **(i)** the total amount spent on purchases made from, and contracts awarded to, Indian economic enterprises; and
+>       - **(ii)** a comparison of the amount described in clause (i) to the total amount that the agency region would likely have spent on the same purchases made from a non-Indian economic enterprise or contracts awarded to a non-Indian economic enterprise.
 > - **(e)** *Goals* Each agency shall establish an annual minimum percentage goal for procurement in compliance with this section.

 ## § 5.
 Native American Programs Act of 1974